 Deference (讓/ràng) literally means “to yield”.
-Although the term is rarely mentioned in The Analects, the principles that governed it played an important role in ensuring smooth and courteous interactions between people of different walks of life.
-Continue reading Analects Book 1: Confucius on deference
+Although the term is rarely mentioned in the Analects, the principles that govern it play an important role in ensuring smooth and courteous interactions between people of different walks of life.
+Continue reading Analects of Confucius Book 1: Confucius on deference

 Ziqin asked Zigong: “When the Master arrives in another state and needs to find out about the affairs of its government, does he have to ask for this information or do people give him it of their own accord?”
 Zigong replied: “The Master obtains it by being warm, kind, courteous, unassuming, and deferential.
 He has a very different way of seeking out information than other people, hasn’t he?”
 (1)